-Please call the surgery if you would like to register with us.
-We are not allowing any walk-in patients at the moment.
+Please complete the GMS1 registration form from the surgery website if you would like to register with us.

 We welcome registration of the new patients.
 Please see below the information that we require and the times when we collect the information.
-Please fill in the forms below and bring them along with proof of identification and address as well as the registration form below.
+Please fill in the forms below and bring them to the surgery OR complete and submit the GMS1 online registration form from this website.

-We arrange an appointment with our healthcare assistant for all our new patient to get an up to date medical history and to organise any health screening as appropriate.
+We try to arrange an appointment with our healthcare assistant for all our new patient to get an up to date medical history and to organise any health screening as appropriate.

 We register patients living in the following post codes: RM8, RM9, IG3, IG11.